alcheck/transshift/README.md

 - full configration of transmission-bt server
 - configure upload/download limits
 - set traffic limit scheduler
-- show online server HDD size
+- show available server storage size
 - maintain list of remote servers
 - the app is localized in English and Russian
 - many more ...